benjaminlaeuchli/lemoncar/README.md

 Switching to **Random Forest** proved to be the right decision after evaluating the performance of KNN, Decision Trees, and Logistic Regression.
 The Random Forest model offered a **better balance** between precision and recall, which was essential for correctly identifying kick cars.
 Its ability to handle **class imbalance**, capture **non-linear relationships**, and **generalize** better made it a more suitable choice for predicting bad buys.

-By using Random Forest, dealerships can make more informed decisions, avoiding costly mistakes when purchasing cars at auctions.
-This model helps to save on repair costs, transportation fees, and market losses, ultimately improving both profitability and customer satisfaction.